ndrewtl/airspace-jekyll/_posts/2018-01-06-occurrence.md

 # You have to specify where the data come from when plotting from more than one data frame using data = ""
 ```

-__The `ggplot2` package offers many different ways you can customise your graphs, we will use some of those here, and we will also use an additional package, `ggrepel` which adds nice labels for the points we specified, e.g. from our map, we know where belugas occur (the GBIF records) and some of the places where they have been monitored (the population change points), and we can label the monitoring sites.
-First, we have to make sure the names are consistent, and we don't want them to be too long, so we can rename them using the `recode()` function from `dplyr`.__
+__The `ggplot2` package offers many different ways you can customise your graphs.
+We will use some of those here and we will also use an additional package, `ggrepel`, which adds nice labels for the points we specified, e.g. from our map, we know where belugas occur (the GBIF records) and some of the places where they have been monitored (the population change points) and we can label the monitoring sites.
+First, we have to make sure the names are consistent and we don't want them to be too long so we can rename them using the `recode()` function from `dplyr`.__

 ```r
 # Customising map ----